chef/automate/components/docs-chef-io/content/automate/ha.md

 ## Provisioning

-Chef Automate High Availability solution can run on systems provisioned by cloud providers and on-premise infrastructure.
-Appropriately provisioned backend, frontend and bastion systems will help in smooth deployment and installation experience.
+Chef Automate's high availability solution can run on cloud providers and on-premise infrastructure systems.
+Appropriately provisioned backend, frontend, and bastion systems will help ensure a smooth deployment and installation experience.

   - On-premise provisioning
   - Cloud provisioning

 ### On-premise provisioning

-  Customer can provision virtual machines or bare metal machines on supported operating system with required system settings to deploy Automate HA solution.
+  The customer can provision virtual machines or bare metal machines on a supported operating system with the required system settings to deploy the Automate HA solution.

 ### Cloud provisioing
-  Systems and services from following cloud providers are supported:
+  Systems and services from the following cloud providers are supported:

   - [AWS](https://docs.chef.io/automate/ha_aws_deploy_steps/#steps-to-provision)
   - Azure
   - Google

-Once cloud systems are provisioned, Automate HA solution can be deployed on the cloud infrastructure.
-For AWS we have a simplified provisioning utility, whereas for Azure and Google we expect customers to manually provision the systems.
+Deploy the Automate HA on the cloud infrastructure after the provisioning—the cloud systems.
+We have a simplified provisioning utility for AWS, Azure, and Google, and we expect to provision the systems manually.

 ## Deployment Methods